justonlyforyou/shippingmanager_copilot/docs/tutorials/01-installation-guide.md

-# Installation Guide for Developers & Linux/Mac Users
+# Installation Guide
 Complete guide for setting up ShippingManager CoPilot from source code on Windows, Linux, and macOS.

 ## Windows End-Users

 **If you're a Windows user**, you don't need this guide!
 Use the portable .exe instead:
-1. Download `ShippingManagerCoPilot-v0.1.0.exe`
+1. Download `ShippingManagerCoPilot-vX.Y.Z.exe` [Get latest version here](https://github.com/justonlyforyou/shippingmanager_copilot/releases/latest)
 2. Run installer :)

 This guide is for **developers** and **Linux/Mac users** who need to run from source.